Listen to this article:

 Partner Yoga Poses vs. Acro Yoga

 Partner yoga simply means any yoga poses that are done with two people.
-It’s a whole different world of yoga that builds on your individual practice while also creating more community.
+It’s a whole different world of yoga that builds on your practice while also creating more community.

 There are hundreds of easy yoga poses for beginners to try with a friend, yoga instructor, or significant other.
 As a couple, I’ve found that yoga with my partner has strengthened our relationship and made us laugh our butts off!

 Acro is a unique type of partner yoga that brings practitioners into more acrobatic and “flying” yoga poses.
-These more advanced yoga poses have one person as a base and the other lifted off the ground.
+These more advanced yoga poses have one person as the base and the other lifted off the ground.

-Whether you want to stay on the ground or try out acro yoga poses, we have 15 different partner yoga poses for two people to try whether you are a beginner or a seasoned yogi.
+Whether you want to stay on the ground or try out acro yoga poses, we have 15 different partner yoga poses for two people to try, whether you are a beginner or a seasoned yogi.